adampats/jester/README.md

 docker run -d -p 8080:8080 --name localjenkins jenkins/jenkins:lts docker logs localjenkins open http://localhost:8080
-# perform basic setup wizard steps to bring the new Jenkins master online
+# <Basic setup wizard steps to bring the new Jenkins master online>
+#   It's recommended you create a user of admin:admin for simplicity.
 ```

 Then you should be able to run jester using the defaults for `-s` / `--url`.

-** Run Jester **
+**Run Jester**

 Command usage: